Wednesday, September 24, 2008

 Goan Roast Chicken

-This Goan recipe is fairly simple to make, it involves the Goan five spice masala.
+This Goan Roast Chicken recipe is fairly simple to make, it involves the Goan five spice masala.
 The chicken roast goes well in sandwiches when shredded and can also be eaten as a snack when made with bits as its a dry dish.

 Ingredients for the Five Spice Masala: